• Skip to primary navigation

 Made with sour cream, applesauce, milk, and gluten free flour, these delicious 94 calorie Sour Cream Blueberry Muffins keep your waist slim.

-Now for these muffin.
+Now for these muffins.
 They're not dairy free, gluten free, paleo or even vegan.
 They're just regular old muffins lightened up with light sour cream that happen to be delicious.
 Who would think sour cream would make such an amazing treat?
 Hope you love them!

 Made with sour cream, applesauce, milk, and gluten free flour, these delicious 94 calorie Sour Cream Blueberry Muffins keep your waist slim.